sseanik/Career-Fairs-Connect/README.md

 Career Fairs Connect is a web platform that allows universities to create an interactive online careers fair that connects employers who are advertising their graduate and internship roles with students.

+### Goals

+* Provide a platform where universities can organize a virtual careers fair space foremployers and students.
+* Allow employers to provide information about themselves and list their available graduate and internship roles for students to apply.
+* Allow employers to schedule and host live event presentations.
+* Connect students with employers via Q&A functionality.
+* Allow students to maintain profiles with contactable details, work experience, project experience, academic achievements and technical competencies.

 ## [Live Demo](https://elastic-lichterman-7198a0.netlify.app/)

 ## [Backend Swagger](http://ec2-13-55-22-199.ap-southeast-2.compute.amazonaws.com/swagger/)